 Carolynn Harvey, DVM is Health Director and chief veterinarian for the international House Rabbit Society’s Rabbit Center in Richmond, CA. She has been involved with HRS from its inception, served on its board for more than a decade, and was its first national Health Director.
 Since 2007, she has also worked as an associate at Chabot Veterinary Center, focusing on small animal medicine and soft tissue surgery, as well as on rabbit and rodent medicine and dentistry.
 After receiving her DVM from the University of California, Davis, in 1985, Harvey did an internship in veterinary medicine and surgery at Washington State University, specializing in small animals and exotic companion mammals.
 Although she relies primarily on western medicine in her work, she has also studied acupuncture at the Chi Institute, and uses complementary medicine (herbs, acupuncture, and Ttouch) whenever they are indicated.
 She is one of the most experienced rabbit veterinarians in the country, and the first to focus on geriatric and palliative care, and quality of life issues for senior rabbits.
 Harvey’s contributions to HRS have been legion.
 She played a seminal role in the organization’s first-ever rabbit veterinary conference by recruiting all of its veterinary speakers.
 She lectures frequently for rescue groups in California, educates other veterinarians in the Richmond Rabbit Center, donates time weekly to care for rescued rabbits in the center, and provides free exams bimonthly not only for HRS foster rabbits, but for all foster rabbits of any rescue group in the area.

 Joy Gioia is President and Chapter Manager of the St. Louis House Rabbit Society, and a member of the board of directors of the international House Rabbit Society.
 Gioia has been deeply involved in educating not only rabbit caretakers, but also veterinarians interested in rabbit medicine.
 Under her leadership, St. Louis HRS planned and produced two MVMA-accredited rabbit veterinary conferences, offering CE units to all attending veterinarians.
-After managing St. Louis HRS out of her own home for thirteen years, Gioia was instrumental in the acquisition and renovation of a 5000 square foot building in St Louis County, to serve as Missouri’s first free-standing, rabbits-only shelter, as well as St. Louis HRS’ new headquarters.
-In addition to rescuing and working with domestic rabbits, Ms. Gioia is also a licensed wildlife rehabilitator specializing in cottontails.
+After managing St. Louis HRS out of her own home for sixteen years, Gioia was instrumental in the acquisition and renovation of a 5000 square foot building in St Louis County, to serve as Missouri’s first free-standing, rabbits-only shelter, as well as St. Louis HRS’ new headquarters.
+Though most of her working career was focused on training in the corporate world, she has also worked as a veterinary assistant and regularly attends various annual veterinary conferences to continue her knowledge.
+In addition to rescuing and working with domestic rabbits, Ms. Gioia is also a licensed wildlife rehabilitator, previously dealing with all Missouri wildlife as a supervisor, animal manager, and ICU specialist and now specializing in cottontails.
 She helped to create the Wildlife Rehabilitation Clinic in Fenton, Missouri, and, through her work with the Bi-State Wildlife Hotline of MO and IL, she has received calls for advice from as far away as New Zealand.

 Micah Kohles, DVM, MPA is Director of Veterinary Science and Outreach at Oxbow Animal Health, adjunct professor at the University of Nebraska, and veterinary associate (focusing on exotics) at the Nebraska Animal Medical Center.
 He serves on the board of the Association of Exotic Mammal Veterinarians, and is actively involved in multiple other professional associations as well.
 He was recently named one of 25 up-and-coming veterinarians by Veterinary Practice News, and was selected as a member of AVMAs inaugural Future Leaders Program.
 Kohles earned his DVM from Kansas State University (2001) and his MPA from the University of Nebraska-Omaha (2010).
 He was a featured speaker at the 2013 AEMV conference, where he lectured on “Gastrointestinal Anatomy & Physiology of Exotic Companion Mammals” and presented his paper “Pharmacokinetics of meloxicam administered long-term in the rabbit (Oryctolagus cuniculus).”